 Trust-building exercises work well with new and newish teams because of Lencioni’s observation that a lack of trust is the root of all team dysfunction.
 While levels of trust may generally be lower among new teams, their newness also makes them more receptive to trust development exercises, which can double as team bonding exercises.
 If a lack of trust is a problem, address it early on, before it can spiral into other problems that hurt the team’s work.

 Tips: Trust-building exercises can be difficult to conduct because many determinants of trust are really moral characteristics.
-Games are often a great way to get around people’s natural discomfort with overt trust-building exercises.
+Team-building games are often a great way to get around people’s natural discomfort with overt trust-building exercises.

 Tools for Building Team Understanding